stat545ubc-2023/assignment-b1-akim2000/Assignment-B-1.md

     ## 6     C      2 6 12

-Now let’s try creating a scatterplot with x-axis as “X” and y-axis as “Y”, that is grouped by “Group”
+Now let’s try creating a scatterplot with x-axis as “X” and y-axis as “Y”, which are both numerical variables, that is grouped by “Group”, which is a character variable.

 ``` r
 # Let's use our function